 In another example, Khan Academy, which offers an "interactive subject-mastery tool," was used by sophomore math students at Oakland Unity High School in Oakland, Calif.
 A video from educator Peter McIntosh discusses improvements in student engagement and performance.
 He explains that he saw progress by measuring students' work: "They were doing many, many more problems this year than they did last year."
 McIntosh notes that interactive online activities make it easier to encourage kids to do homework since "there's less wiggle room for them to back out, because they've got hints they can take or videos they can watch."

 Advocates: why blended learning works

-Some teachers seem to enjoy the oversight blended learning provides in regards to student performance.
+Some teachers seem to enjoy the oversight blended learning can offer in regards to student performance.
 Education Week featured a 2012 special report on the keys to success for blended learning and found that "the ability to pinpoint needs and the ability for teachers to use data at a very high level for individualized instruction" remain major advantages to this approach.
 Integrating data collected from online learning programs with in-class time is yet another key to blended learning programs, which some prefer to strictly online coursework.
 According to Smithsonian.com, the majority of teachers and students still choose live interaction over completely online programs.

 A Northwestern University blog identifies other factors that can contribute to the success of a blended learning program, such as students who are comfortable with e-learning and technology, self-regulation, self-management, and spending time deciding which lessons are most effective online versus in-class.
 The Northwestern University blog also recommends a careful balance of in-class and online work.